How to create your law firm’s online presence

 4. Operating hours

-5. Contact information including your website, email address, and phone number
+5. Contact information, including your website, email address, and phone number

-There are online directories that offer free listings, paid listings, or a combination of both (free listing with the option to advertise for more visibility).
-When it comes to these listings, it’s important to keep a close eye on them.These listings may potentially be a forum for unhappy clients to leave less than favorable reviews.
-In addition to potential clients, you may also get sales calls from the online directories trying to upsell you on a paid listing.
+When it comes to these listings, it’s important to keep a close eye on them.
+These listings may potentially be a forum for unhappy clients to leave less than favorable reviews.
+Additionally, you may also get sales calls from representatives associated with the online directories trying to upsell you on a paid listing.

 Take it one step at a time and remember that there are experts that specialize in building websites, creating social media marketing strategies, and filling out online directory listings that can help you.